 Non-linear relationships and interactions

-Because each successive split in a decision tree is performed on a subset of the samples resulting from previous split(s), decision trees can describe complex non-linear relationships of a single feature, as well as interactions between features.
-Consider our previous discussion of why BILL_AMT_1 was chosen at the second level of the tree in Figure 5.4.
+Because each successive split in a decision tree is performed on a subset of the training samples resulting from the previous split(s), decision trees can describe complex non-linear relationships of a single feature, as well as interactions between features.
+Consider our discussion above in the section Features Used for the First splits: Connections to Univariate Feature Selection and Interactions.
 Also, as a hypothetical example with synthetic data, consider the following dataset for classification: